-Looking for a wonderful sedum for your rock garden?
+Looking for a wonderful sedum for your hypertufa or a rock garden?

 Sedum spurium “John Creech” is one of my favorite flowering succulents.
 It blooms with pink flowers in summer and grows a thick ground cover mat which helps to suppress weeds.
 You can also make new plants easily with cuttings!
 Score!

 It is sometimes called two-row stonecrop sedum because of the way the petals grow on the stems.
 It will send out stems which can root at each node.
 John Creech will grow fast but if you don’t like where it grows, it can just be “lifted up” and moved.
 It is step-able so it can be use on a path, if necessary.

 The blossoms on this sedum are pink and star-shaped.
 They have five petals which is one of the identifying markers of this plant.
 Butterflies and bees hover constantly and you can enjoy them during the bloom season.
 Most succulents and sedum are great for pollinators.